Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Greece.md

 was given permission to visit her; so on this particular Sunday we were eating pizza at the prison hotel.

-While we ate pizza Dave and a Rita's mom visited her.
+One day Dad and Rita's mom were permitted to visit her while our family ate pizza at the restaurant next to the prison hotel.
 Greece was under the thumb of a military dictatorship at the time.
 People disappearing in the middle of the night was common practice.
 It was also common practice to arrest anyone who inquired about their disappearance.
 What was uncommon was that someone